Dungeons & Dragons in other media: Live action

-A live action movie, titled Dungeons & Dragons, was released in 2000 to largely negative critical reception.
+A live action film, titled Dungeons & Dragons, was released in 2000 to largely negative critical reception.
 Dungeons & Dragons: Wrath of the Dragon God, a made-for-TV sequel, was first aired on the Sci-Fi Channel on October 8, 2005, receiving better critical reception, and was released on February 7, 2006 on DVD.
 This sequel is also known by the alternate title Dungeons & Dragons 2: The Elemental Might.
-A third film was also shot in 2011, Dungeons & Dragons: The Book of Vile Darkness.
+A third film, Dungeons & Dragons: The Book of Vile Darkness, was released in 2012.
 In 2013, Warner Bros. acquired rights to make a film based on Dungeons & Dragons, using a script written by David Leslie Johnson.
-However, Hasbro and its subsidiary Wizards of the Coast then sued Sweetpea Entertainment, producer of the first three D&D movies, over its movie deal with Warner claiming that the movie rights (TV and feature) have expired.
-In 2015, Warner Brothers announced they had reached a settlement with Hasbro's Allspark Pictures and Sweetpea Entertainment over rights and a new movie was in the works.
+Hasbro and its subsidiary Wizards of the Coast then sued Sweetpea Entertainment, producer of the first three D&D films, over its movie deal with Warner claiming that the film rights (TV and feature) have expired.
+In 2015, Warner Brothers reached a settlement with Hasbro's Allspark Pictures and Sweetpea Entertainment over rights and a new film was in the works.

 As a result of the settlement, Hasbro transferred rights to Paramount Pictures by 2017.
-Chris McKay was originally brought on in February 2018 to direct the film, but was replaced by Jonathan Goldstein and John Francis Daley in July 2019.
-In December 2020, Chris Pine was cast to star in the film; then in March 2021, Hugh Grant was cast as the antagonist.
-Daley announced in August 2021 that filming had been completed; the movie, titled Dungeons & Dragons: Honor Among Thieves, is currently scheduled to be released in March 2023.
+Chris McKay was originally brought in to direct the film, but was replaced by Jonathan Goldstein and John Francis Daley.
+Chris Pine and Hugh Grant were cast in the film.
+Dungeons & Dragons: Honor Among Thieves was released in March 2023.

-In January 2022, Deadline reported that Hasbro's eOne was developing a live action D&D series with Rawson Marshall Thurber writing and directing the pilot.
-In January 2023, Deadline reported that Paramount+ gave this series an eight-episode, straight-to-series order.
-It will be co-produced by eOne and Paramount Pictures with Thurber directing the first episode.
+By January 2022, Hasbro's eOne was developing a live action D&D series with Rawson Marshall Thurber writing and directing the pilot.
+By January 2023, Paramount+ gave this series an eight-episode, straight-to-series order with Thurber directing the first episode and co-production by eOne and Paramount Pictures.
+However, in May 2024, Paramount+ announced that they were no longer moving forward with the series.
+Deadline reported that the series will now be overseen "by Hasbro's in-house division Hasbro Entertainment following eOne's December 2023 sale to Lionsgate" with a new creative team and "will undergo a creative update before being taken out to other potential buyers".
+The series was revived in February 2025, with the series to be produced by Hasbro Entertainment in partnership with Netflix, and executive producer Shawn Levy and series writer Drew Crevello.

 Documentary

-In October 2022, Hasbro's eOne announced that it was creating a documentary on Dungeons & Dragons which will be timed to release with the 50th anniversary of the game in 2024.
+By October 2022, Hasbro's eOne began to develop a documentary on Dungeons & Dragons to coincide with the 50th anniversary of the game in 2024.
 Joe Manganiello and Kyle Newman will co-direct; Manganiello will also produce along with Nick Manganiello, Anthony Savini and Cecily Tyler.
-Variety reported that "the film will incorporate more than 400 hours of archived, never-before-seen Dungeons & Dragons footage from the game's creation in the early 1970s.
-It will also include interviews with celebrity fans of the game".
+The documentary will feature more than 400 hours of archived, never-before-seen Dungeons & Dragons footage from the game's creation in the early 1970s, and interviews with celebrity fans of the game.